Porlock

 Porlock is a coastal village in Somerset, England, 5 mi west of Minehead.
 At the 2011 census, the village had a population of 1,440.

-In 2017, Porlock had the highest percentage of elderly population in Britain, with over 40% being of pensionable age as of 2010.
+In 2017, Porlock had the highest percentage of elderly population in England, with over 40% being of pensionable age as of 2010.

 History

 East of the village is Bury Castle, an Iron Age hill fort.

 There is evidence for 10th or 11th century origin for the name Porlock as Portloc or Portloca meaning enclosure by the harbour, from the Old English port and loca, and in the Domesday Book the village was known as "Portloc".
 In 914 the Vikings plundered Porlock.

 Porlock was part of the hundred of Carhampton.

 The area has links with several Romantic poets, and R. D. Blackmore, the author of Lorna Doone, and is popular with visitors.
 The visitor centre has exhibits and displays about the local area.
 Also on display are the bones of an aurochs, discovered on Porlock beach in 1999.